gautriv/aimldocumentation/_docs/explaining-ai.md

 Test your understanding of how to effectively explain AI concepts with this quiz!

-{% include quiz.html id="explaining_ai" title="Explaining AI Concepts Quiz" description="Check your knowledge of techniques and best practices for making AI understandable to different audiences." questions=site.data.explaining_ai_questions theme="violet" %}
+{% include quiz.html id="introduction" title="Explaining AI Concepts Quiz" description="Check your knowledge of techniques and best practices for making AI understandable to different audiences." questions=site.data.introduction_questions theme="blue" %}